jg1011/Random-Geometric-Graphs/README.md

 - Make jump to Minkowski-Hlawka theorem

-It is worth noting this chapter takes a lattice approach to sphere packing, something likely to not be optimal (or at least probably not beat Campos2023) but is of independent interest.
+It is worth noting this chapter takes a lattice approach to sphere packing, something likely to not be optimal (or at least probably not beat Campos2023) in the high dimensional case.
+Regardless it is of independent interest.

 ### Campos 2023
 Campos & Co approach bounding sphere packing densities in high dimensional space with random geometric graphs & a new bound on the maximal independent set of a (fixed) graph.
 The first 3 steps in the methodology (of the proof of thm 1.1) were quite literally exactly what I had in mind.
 The advent of theorem 1.3 to bound the large independent set was creative, and I believe this proof, while being left temporarily, is of independent interest.